 This change in mentality on the market also foresees the development of natural products.
 Consumers are also no longer aware of the components that can be found in products.
-This natural trend combined with the development of capillary routine, allows a renewed activity of the market by the sale of product with natural ingredients.
-In addition, international brands are particularly attractive to consumers because they convey an image of quality, safety and efficiency in China.
+This natural trend combined with the development of capillary routines allows a renewed activity of the market through the sale of products with natural ingredients.
+In addition, international brands are particularly attractive to consumers because they convey an image of quality, safety, and efficiency in China.

 It is also worth noting the evolution of the beauty and hair care segment for Men, which is another growth vector segment in the market.
 The segment remains very small in terms of sales at the moment, however, Chinese men are taking more and more care of their appearance which contributes to the development of products dedicated to their needs.

 The market to continue its growth needs to restore added value to its products.
-For this, innovation and packaging design are two factors greatly influencing the buying process of consumers since the Chinese are looking for additional value in their product.
-The packaging design allows the differentiation of brands in linear, in a highly competitive market.
+For this, innovation and packaging design are two factors greatly influencing the buying process of consumers since the Chinese are looking for additional value in their products.
+The packaging design allows the differentiation of brands to be linear, in a highly competitive market.

 In a marketplace constantly looking for sales and innovation arguments it is important to play on the content and container.
-Developing new gestures, new shapes, sizes and design will allow you as a brand to develop and communicate your communication.
+Developing new gestures, new shapes, sizes, and designs will allow you as a brand to develop and communicate your communication.

 The distribution of hair care